 Shopping delivered, human contact minimised, the bags packed away, Birchenall calls back, and picks up where he left off: the 1970s.

-Looking back, the 74-year-old relives a questionable team-talk from that day.
+Looking back, the now-75-year-old relives a questionable team-talk from that day.

 “I’ll always remember it.
 I stood there and my jaw dropped.
 I thought: ‘We’re just about to go out with Denis Law and George Best!’”